 Out of the 24 recipes, we wanted to show you some of our favorites.

 The Soy-Ginger Pork Meatballs with Zucchini & Snow Pea Fried Rice was delicious.
 This was a recipe that was a homerun with everyone in the family.

-These Southwestern Cheeseburgers with Guacamole & Sautéed Corn-Tomato Salad had members of my family who would never ever touch guacamole normally actually eat guacamole.
+These Southwestern Cheeseburgers with Guacamole & Sautéed Corn-Tomato Salad had members of my family who would never, ever touch guacamole normally actually ate guacamole.
 Plus, that corn-tomato salad was SO easy but tasted SO good!

 The Creamy Strozzapreti Pasata with English Peas, Zucchini & Mascarpone Cheese was a big hit with the kids and they didn’t even whine about eating the zucchini in the dish.

 The Saffron Shrimp & Gnocchi with Cherry Tomatoes & Basil wasn’t a big hit with the kids (or Mr. Gizmo) but it was one of MY favorites.
 In their defense, they hate shrimp and I love it.